container

 A Pinch of Salt Instead of Sugar...
 Following the Trend to Enhance Coffee Flavor

-An episode from the MBC sitcom "Unstoppable High Kick" where a vice principal visiting the home was served coffee with salt instead of sugar.
+An episode from the MBC sitcom "High Kick Without Hesitation" where a coffee was served with salt instead of sugar to the vice principal who visited a family.
 Screenshot from MBC YouTube.

-An episode from the MBC sitcom "Unstoppable High Kick" where a vice principal visiting the home was served coffee with salt instead of sugar.
+An episode from the MBC sitcom "High Kick Without Hesitation" where a coffee was served with salt instead of sugar to the vice principal who visited a family.
 Screenshot from MBC YouTube.

-'Salt Instead of Sugar' Coffee Trend Spreading ■Salt has the effect of reducing the perception of bitterness ■Health benefits have not been proven ■"Repeated use may increase salt intake"
+‘Salt Instead of Sugar’ Coffee Trend Spreads ■ Salt alleviates the perception of bitterness ■ Health benefits are not proven ■ "Repeated use may increase salt intake"Photo by Getty Images Bank

-'Salt Instead of Sugar' Coffee Trend Spreading
+‘Salt Instead of Sugar’ Coffee Trend Spreads

-• ■Health benefits have not been proven
+• ■ Health benefits are not proven

-• ■"Repeated use may increase salt intake"
+• ■ "Repeated use may increase salt intake"

 'Salt Instead of Sugar' Coffee Trend Spreads...
 Concerns Over Excessive Salt Intake

-Dr. Bryant also explained that the way people enjoy coffee is related to individual genetic factors.
-She said, "Preference for bitterness is influenced by dominant and recessive genes related to taste perception," adding, "People are born with tendencies to either like or dislike bitter flavors."
+Dr. Bryant further explained that the way people enjoy coffee is also related to individual genetic factors.
+She said, "A preference for bitterness is influenced by dominant and recessive genes associated with taste perception.
+People are born with a tendency to either like or dislike bitterness."

 top버튼